Burn Injury Attorneys in Georgia

-Burns are some of the most physically painful injuries anyone can experience.
-They often result in severe and permanent scarring and in the worst cases, infection or death.
-Treatment for burn injuries make take several years and cost hundreds of thousands of dollars.
-Burn victims not only suffer immense physical pain, but emotional distress form the actual burn as well as the disfigurement burns often cause.
+Treatment for burn injuries may take several years and cost hundreds of thousands of dollars.
+Burn victims not only suffer immense physical pain, but also emotional distress from the actual burn and the disfigurement burns cause.

 - House fires